 Even though your thyroid is small in size, it plays a major role in many bodily functions and is essential to your overall physical and emotional wellness.
 Unfortunately, thyroid disease (especially hypothyroidism) is proving to be a much more common health concern than once thought.
-Poor thyroid health is often overlooked in conventional medicine because of our lab-obsessed society believing if your TSH is “in range”, there is “no concern.”
-However, as many have found through trial and error, symptoms are almost always the conductor of the orchestra as well as the understanding of lab results which provides further clues.
+Poor thyroid health is often overlooked in conventional medicine because of our lab-obsessed society believing if your TSH is “in range,” there is “no concern.”
+However, as many have found through trial and error, symptoms are almost always the conductor of the orchestra and the understanding of lab results which provides further clues.

 The thyroid can be either underactive (hypothyroidism) or overactive (hyperthyroidism), but the incidence of hypothyroidism is generally much higher.
-In fact, an estimated 13 million Americans (probably a low estimate) suffer from an underactive thyroid, with it affecting more women than men with risk increasing with age.
-Hypothyroidism, often overlooked, produces a variety of negative health symptoms that are often attributed to other factors or health issues.
+In fact, an estimated 13 million Americans (probably a low estimate) suffer from an underactive thyroid, with it affecting more women than men, with risk increasing with age.
+Hypothyroidism, often overlooked, produces various negative health symptoms often attributed to other factors or health issues.

-The thyroid gland is often described as butterfly-shaped, and is located in the neck, just behind and below the Adam’s apple.
-While the thyroid itself is very important, the way this gland interacts with other glands and organs of the body is perhaps even more vital to your health and well-being.
+The thyroid gland is often described as butterfly-shaped and is located in the neck, just behind and below the Adam’s apple.
+While the thyroid itself is essential, the way this gland interacts with other glands and organs of the body is perhaps even more vital to your health and well-being.

-There are two main hormones produced by the thyroid.
+The thyroid produces two main hormones.
 They are known as triiodothyronine (T3) and thyroxine (T4).
 Both are very crucial to metabolism and cellular functions throughout your body.
-T3 is the strongest and most active hormone produced by the thyroid, and it primarily affects cellular metabolism, which ultimately impacts how fast or slow the body functions and the amount of energy you have on a day-to-day basis.
-T4 plays a lesser but still important role, and must actually be converted into T3 to be useful.
+T3 is the strongest and most active hormone produced by the thyroid.
+It primarily affects cellular metabolism, which ultimately impacts how fast or slow the body functions and the amount of energy you have daily.
+T4 plays a lesser but still important role and must actually be converted into T3 to be useful.
 The thyroid typically produces more T4 than T3 because its life span is shorter than T3.